Cleeng/cleeng-java-sdk-apiv3/README.md

 higher version number than 1.0) somewhere in your Maven install directory ($HOME/.m2/ for example).

-You can compile the example program as follows:
+You can compile the example program as follows (from the "src/" directory):

-javac -cp cleeng-java-sdk-apiv3-1.0-jar-with-dependencies.jar CleengApiExample.java
+javac -cp path/to/cleeng-java-sdk-apiv3-1.0-jar-with-dependencies.jar CleengApiExample.java

-And run it:
+And run it (again from "src/"):

-java -cp cleeng-java-sdk-apiv3-1.0-jar-with-dependencies.jar:.
+java -cp path/to/cleeng-java-sdk-apiv3-1.0-jar-with-dependencies.jar:.
 CleengApiExample